bosniankicks/Kurva-Krome/README.md

-PLEASE EDIT THE CHROME BINARY LOCATION THAT FITS TO YOUR BROWSER (line 283 in browser.js) (I run on MacOS)
+PLEASE EDIT THE CHROME BINARY LOCATION THAT FITS TO YOUR BROWSER (around line 433) (I run on MacOS)

 PLEASE Leave a star!
 I greatly appreciate the recognition